-Construction employment increased by 23,000 jobs in August and by 297,000 jobs over the past year, reaching a 10-year high, while the industry’s unemployment rate stood at an all-time low, according to an analysis of new government data by the Associated General Contractors of America.
-Even as firms continued to expand, a new report finds that most firms are struggling to find enough workers to keep up with demand.
-“The construction industry continues to add workers and increase pay at greater rates than the economy as a whole, with job gains spread across both residential and non-residential construction,” said Ken … Read more
+Construction employment increased by 23,000 jobs in September and by 315,000 jobs over the past year, reaching a 10-year high, while the industry’s unemployment rate decreased more than half-a-percentage point to 4.1 percent from a year earlier, according to an analysis of new government data by the Associated General Contractors of America.
+Even as firms increase headcount and increase pay, a survey by the association suggests that this expansion is threatened by a lack of skilled craft labor.
+“The construction industry added workers and increased pay in the past year at rates higher than the overall economy,” said Ken Simonson, … Read more

 Join our thriving community of 70,000+ superintendents and trade professionals on LinkedIn!